intisoto-ai/fastrtc-chat/README.md

 # fastrtc-chat
-Initial testing of Hugging Face FastRTC python library
+This is a multilingual chat application using fastrtc python library from Hugging Face